zhongkaifu/RNNSharp/README.md

 -alpha <float>: learning rate, default is 0.1
 -dropout <float>: hidden layer node drop out ratio, default is 0
 -bptt <int>: the step for back-propagation through time, default is 4
--layersize <int>: hidden layer size for training, default is 200
+-layersize <int>: the size of each hidden layer, default is 200 for a single layer.
+If you want to have more than one layer, each layer size is split by character ',' For example: "-layersize = 200,100" means the neural network has two hidden layers, the first hidden layer size is 200, and the second hidden layer size is 100
 -crf <0/1>: training model by standard RNN(0) or RNN-CRF(1), default is 0
 -maxiter <int>: maximum iteration for training.
 0 is no limition, default is 20
 -savestep <int>: save temporary model after every <int> sentence, default is 0
 -dir <int> : RNN directional: 0 - Forward RNN, 1 - Bi-directional RNN, default is 0
 -vq <int> : Model vector quantization, 0 is disable, 1 is enable. default is 0

-Example: RNNSharpConsole.exe -mode train -trainfile train.txt -validfile valid.txt -modelfile model.bin -tagfile tags.txt -layersize 200 -modeltype 0 -alpha 0.1 -bptt 4 -crf 0 -maxiter 20 -savestep 200K -dir 0
+Example: RNNSharpConsole.exe -mode train -trainfile train.txt -validfile valid.txt -modelfile model.bin -tagfile tags.txt -layersize 200,100 -modeltype 0 -alpha 0.1 -bptt 4 -crf 1 -maxiter 20 -savestep 200K -dir 1

+Above command line will train a bi-directional recurrent neural network with CRF output.
+The network has two BPTT hidden layers and one output layer.
+The first hidden layer size is 200 and the second hidden layer size is 100

 ### Decode Model